FanaHOVA/ember-cli-backstop/README.md

 ### Stdout overflow

 Logs from the target application may overflow stdout, causing the backstop commands to terminate (issue #4 has been raised against this).
-As a workaround backstop commands can be run with `strict` to suppress output.
+Backstop commands can be run with `strict` to suppress output making your logs cleaner.
+This is not a permanent fix and does not prevent the buffer from overflowing.
+We are working on resoving this, but if this occurs we recommend reinstalling ember-cli-backstop.
+Your backstop.json changes will not be lost.

 e.g. `ember backstop reference strict` or `ember backstop test strict`